 Some of the Sharks are well-known for their mean or unfriendly remarks.
 Many presenters took it to their hearts and had a heated argument which led to their rejection.

-No business can be untouched by the opinions of others.
+The opinions of others can untouched no business.
 Many times it will be negative or even nasty.
 As an entrepreneur, one of the most valuable traits to embrace is to maintain calm in unpleasant situations.

 Throwing an attitude, responding through sarcasm, or attacking in defense is a sure-shot way to reach a dead-end to a discussion.